BU-Spark/ds-bad-landlords-data-pipeline/DataProcessing.md

 - Add and fill new column "parcel".
   For each row in df, get and add parcel value by using the row's samid to fetch a parcel number in sam table.

-- Add and fill new column "lanlord".
+- Add and fill new column "landlord".
   For each row in df, get and add landlord value by using the row's parcel to fetch an owner in number in landlord table.

 - Create landlord tally.